Exclusion from the Labour Office

 The performance of non-colliding employment must be reported to the employment office no later than the day of commencement.
 If you earn more than CZK 11,200 in a non-colluding job, you will be removed from the register of applicants.
 You will also be excluded if you are found to be working illegally.

-Failure to attend a scheduled appointment
+Failure to show up for a scheduled appointment

 Failure to cooperate